-Table 5 What you need to do: Notes to help you: Column 1d.
-Engineering and Physical Sciences Research Council You need to include research grants and contracts income from the Engineering and Physical Sciences Research Council (EPSRC).
-Column 1e.
-Economic and Social Research Council You need to include research grants and contracts income from the Economic and Social Research Council (ESRC).
-Column 1f.
+Table 5 What you need to do: Notes to help you: Column 1f.
 Arts and Humanities Research Council You need to include research grants and contracts income from the Arts and Humanities Research Council (AHRC).
 Column 1g.
 Science and Technology Facilities Council You need to include research grants and contracts income from the Science and Technology Facilities Council (STFC).
 Column 1h.
 UK Research and Innovation You need to include all income from research grants and contracts received directly from UK Research and Innovation (UKRI).
 This should include income from the UKRI's Future Leaders Fellowship (FLF) scheme.
 Income from Research England should be returned in Table 4 (2.
 Funding body grants, rows 2c, 2d or 2g).
 Column 1i.
 Other You need to include research income from The Royal Society, British Academy and The Royal Society of Edinburgh.
 Column 1j.
 Total You do not need to enter any data here.
 You should sense check the figures in this column to make sure you have not missed out income in the individual rows.
 The formula in the cells will automatically calculate this total from the data that you have entered for each column.
+Column 2.
+UK-based charities (open competitive process) You need to include all research grants and contracts income from all charitable foundations, charitable trusts etc., based in the UK which are registered with the Charity Commission for England and Wales.
+This column should also include research income from any exempt charities not covered in columns 1 and 4, those organisations recognised as charities by the Office of the Scottish Charity Regulator (OSCR) in Scotland, and charities in Northern Ireland recognised as having charitable status by HMRC or For income from charities to be treated as awarded through open competition and peer review you should ensure that it meets the criteria set out in Annex A.